raspberrypilearning/rocket-launch/en/step_3.md

 The `y` position of the rocket will start at 400 (the screen height) and then decrease by 1 each time a new frame is drawn.

 --- task ---

-Add a `rocket_y` global variable to keep track of the rocket's `y` position.

---- code ---
----
-language: python
-filename: main.py
-line_numbers: true
-line_number_start: 7
-line_highlights: 9
----

-# Setup global variables
-screen_size = 400
-rocket_y = screen_size  # Start at the bottom

---- /code ---

-The `rocket_position` is set to the `screen_size` at the start so that the rocket appears right at the bottom edge of the screen.

---- /task ---

---- task ---